Username4Fabian/MailResponses/README.md

     </div>
 ```

-The main section of the application includes a header with a title, a list of messages, a section for entering the recipient and subject of an email, and a section for entering the body of the email.
+The main section of the application includes a header with a title, a list of messages, a section for entering the recipient and subject of an emailDummy, and a section for entering the body of the emailDummy.

 ```html
 <div class="main">